humbertogontijo/homeassistant-roborock/README.md

 # Roborock integration for HomeAsssistant

+## IMPORTANT NOTE!!
+It is recommended you switch to the core version of this integration.
+Due to the time that the maintainers have, most time goes into supporting the core version of this integration as there are approximately 5 times as many users using that integration.
+There are multiple known issues with the custom component version of Roborock that are not planned to be fixed.
+If a user is so inclined - they can look at the fixes on the core component and carry them over here and we will approve PR.
+But otherwise, expect updates and fixes to this repository to be very limited at least for the time being.

 ## About this repo
 I've bought a Roborock S7 Maxv and hated the fact that I had to use the Roborock App or the previous existing HomeAssistant integration.
 But not both.